 As mentioned, the permitting authority for retrofits and replacement of existing systems lies at the local City, Town, or Village level.
 These systems are totally new to most building officials, and they requested some guidance to follow when reviewing Designer's plan submissions.
 The District's consultant produced several guidance documents that outlined industry recognized procedures and construction details that should be included on a site plan.
-There will be additional work in regards to multi-jurisdictional permitting authorities in 2023.
+In 2023, the District has been working with several Towns and Villages to develop code to require IA systems on substantial renovations and new home constructions, Village of Oyster Bay Cove was the first to adopt the new regulations.